donatik27/ethereumbook/code/auction_dapp/README.md

 Anyone can bid on an auction except the owner of the auction.
 Biding means that previous bidders are refunded and new bid is placed.
 Bid requirements are as follow:
 1. Auction not expired
 2. Bidder is not auction owner
-3. Bid amount is greator than current bid or starting price(if no bid)
+3. Bid amount is greater than current bid or starting price(if no bid)

 #### 5. Refunds